 Employees of the organization have said that the unpredictable CEO has lost the respect of the traders which would indicate trouble ahead.
 Emotions are contagious.
 The board should be assessing their options and determining how much trust has been lost under this CEO.

-When a board is surprised, stress and anxiety is introduced into the boardroom.
+When a board is surprised, stress and anxiety are introduced into the boardroom.

 Credit Suisse and Cisco are not anomalies, boards and CEOs are facing problems of emotional disconnect every day.
 Most of their issues are not as thoroughly covered in the press, but they exist right below the surface.
 The problem is that when you are serving on a board or acting as a CEO, it is difficult to see these problems until it is too late.
 That is why it is so important to understand the impact of emotions and interactional cycles on your board.

-For more information on how to stop the negative interactional patterns and develop an emotionally healthy board, please contact us at: [email protected].
+For more information on how to stop the negative interactional patterns and develop an emotionally healthy board, please contact us.